-MASP regulations are introduced in the "Program of support of investments of considerable importance for the Polish economy for years 2011-2023," adopted by the Council of Ministers on 8 June 2016.
-The current program is at present subject to review and update.
+MASP regulations are introduced in the "Program of support of investments of considerable importance for the Polish economy for years 2011-2030," adopted by the Council of Ministers on 5 July 2011.
+The current program has been reviewed on 1 October 2019.